RACV Logo

 Day 1: Osaka

 Konnichiwa!
 Welcome to Japan.
-Your adventure begins in vibrant Osaka, the country’s unofficial culinary capital, whose motto is 'Kuidaore' (eat until you drop).
-Your adventure begins with a welcome meeting at 6 pm where you'll meet your trip leader and fellow travellers.
-You can arrive at any time during the day, as no activities are planned until then.
-After the meeting, perhaps join your new travel companions for an optional dinner at a local restaurant.
+Your adventure begins in vibrant Osaka, the country’s unofficial culinary capital, where the motto is 'kuidaore' (eat until you drop).
+You’ll have a welcome meeting at 6 pm where you'll meet your trip leader and fellow travellers.
+If you arrive early, why not grab a snack at one of the street food vendors perched on every corner – maybe try some takoyaki (ball-shaped octopus dumplings) or okonomiyaki (customisable savoury pancakes).
+After the meeting, maybe join your new travel companions for an optional dinner at a local restaurant.

 Day 2: Takamatsu

-Depart Osaka this morning and begin the journey west.
-Take the train across the bridge spanning the stunning Inland Sea and onto Takamatsu.
+Depart Osaka this morning and begin your journey west.
+Take the train across the bridge spanning the stunning Inland Sea, heading to Takamatsu.
 This may be the largest city on the island of Shikoku (the smallest of Japan’s four main islands), but it's a beautifully unpretentious town full of history, top-notch food and interesting local art.
-Here, you'll visit Ritsurin Garden – one of the most beautiful gardens in the country.
-Dating back to the Edo period, it comprises several ponds and arched bridges designed around strolling paths, tea pavilions and historic trees, with a western garden in addition to the Japanese one.
-The garden also houses the Sanuki Folkcraft Museum, which displays a variety of ceramics and basketwork dating from the time of the Tokugawa shoguns.
+Here, you'll visit the beautifully manicured Ritsurin Garden.
+Dating back to the Edo period, the garden’s ponds and arched bridges are surrounded by strolling paths, tea pavilions and historic trees.
+There’s both a western and Japanese garden.
+The garden also houses the Sanuki Folk Craft Museum, which displays a variety of ceramics and basketwork dating from the time of the Tokugawa shoguns.

-Take the ferry this morning for a daytrip to the island of Naoshima, in the Inland Sea between Takamatsu and the mainland – famous worldwide for its modern art galleries, museums, avant-garde architecture and lovely natural setting.
-Explore the island by public bus or bicycle to take you between the galleries and installations.
-Wander between artworks, hear the sound of waves lapping at quiet coves and stumble upon the wonderful outdoor sculptures.
-Return to Takayama after a full day on the island, where you’ll have a free night.
+Take the ferry this morning for a daytrip to the island of Naoshima, located in the Inland Sea between Takamatsu and the mainland – famous for its modern art galleries, museums, avant-garde architecture and lovely natural setting.
+Explore the island’s galleries and outdoor art installations by public bus or bicycle.
+Wander between artworks as you hear the sound of waves lapping at quiet coves.
+Return to Takamatsu after a full day on the island, where you’ll have a free night.

 Day 4: Matsuyama

-This morning, take the train and head west to Matsuyama – one of Japan’s least discovered prefectures coined ‘the citrus state’ by the locals.
-When you arrive and have maybe picked up a mikan (mandarin) or two, visit the hill-top Matsuyama Castle with your group.
+This morning, take the train and head west to Matsuyama – one of Japan’s less-touristed prefectures coined ‘the citrus state’ by the locals.
+When you arrive and have maybe picked up a mikan (mandarin) or two, visit the hilltop Matsuyama Castle with your group.
 This is one of Japan's most impressive surviving castles, sitting right in the middle of the city.
-Unlike most castles in Japan, this one has an exciting collection of artefacts inside, so take the chance to check them out and learn a little more about Matsuyama's feudal history while you’re there.
-This afternoon, you’ll have some free time to relax and unwind at the Dogo Onsen – one of the oldest bath houses in Japan – or if you’d prefer more exploration, maybe visit Ishiteji Temple – the 51st of the 88 temples that make up Shikoku’s 88 Sacred Temples circuit (Japan’s most famous pilgrimage route).
+Unlike most castles in Japan, this one has an exciting collection of artefacts inside, so take the chance to check them out and learn a little more about Matsuyama's feudal history while you’re here.
+This afternoon, you’ll have some free time to relax and unwind.
+Maybe sink into the steaming waters of the Dogo Onsen – one of the oldest bath houses in Japan.
+Or, if you’d prefer more exploration, you could visit Ishiteji Temple – the 51st of the 88 temples that make up Shikoku’s 88 Temples circuit (Japan’s most famous pilgrimage route).

 Day 5: Usuki

 Get ready for a bit of a travel day today.
 Jump on a train and then ferry for Usuki, on Kyushu Island – the third largest of Japan’s four main islands.
-When you arrive around midday, take a public bus to the village to visit the local sake brewery, where you’ll get to see how sake (the national drink of Japan, beloved by the locals) is made, followed by a tasting of the brewery’s finest.
-Then, carry on to your homestay.
-When you arrive, your hosts will be waiting for you to welcome you into their home.
-Your evening will be filled with collaborative dinner preparation, followed by a feast of delicious home-cooked dishes.
-Share stories with your hosts, get to know about their life here and learn a few things about Japanese cooking that you can bring home with you.
+When you arrive around midday, take a public bus to the village to visit the local sake brewery, where you’ll get to see how sake (Japan’s national drink, beloved by locals) is made, followed by a tasting of the brewery’s finest.
+Then, continue to your homestay.
+Your evening will be filled with collaborative dinner preparation with your hosts, followed by a delicious feast.
+Share stories with your hosts, hear about their life here and learn some tips about Japanese cooking that you can bring home with you.

 Day 6: Beppu

 Say goodbye to your hosts after a traditional home-cooked breakfast.
-Then, head to Beppu, famous for its variety of hot springs and onsens in Kyushu.
+Then, head to Beppu, famous for its variety of hot springs and onsens.
 Have lunch at a specialty restaurant that offers a unique dining experience where you can select the food you’d like, put the dishes in a steamer and watch as they’re cooked by the steam of the hot springs!
-This means your food will be infused with all the healthy minerals of the baths.
-Then, you’ll visit Jigoku (which translates to 'hell') – a collection of differently coloured steaming hot spring pools with different benefits.
+The mineral-rich steam is said to enhance the flavours of the ingredients.
+Then, you’ll visit Jigoku (which translates to 'hell') – a collection of differently coloured steaming hot spring pools.
 After, head to a local onsen for a relaxing soak.
-The evening is yours to spend your way in this relaxing city.
+The evening is yours to spend in this relaxing city.

 Day 7: Beppu

 Today is a free day in Beppu.
-This is the perfect opportunity to take it easy in this onsen town, soaking your muscles and taking advantage of the benefits.
-Maybe explore other onsens in the city or alternatively, explore Beppu at your own pace.
-Maybe check out Jigoku Onsen Museum or take the Mount Tsurumi ropeway to the top for views overlooking the city.
-The lower station of the ropeway is a great spot for cherry blossom season!
-You might like to visit the Yawata Asami Shrine, Beppu Tower or take a daytrip out the nearby Yufuin town.
+This is the perfect opportunity to take it easy in this onsen town, soaking your muscles and pausing to take in the scenery.
+Maybe explore other onsens in the city or, alternatively, explore Beppu at your own pace.
+Maybe check out Jigoku Onsen Museum or take the Mt Tsurumi Ropeway to the top for views overlooking the city.
+The lower station of the ropeway is a great spot for cherry blossom season.
+You might like to visit the Yawata Asami Shrine, Beppu Tower or take a daytrip to nearby Yufuin town.
 The day is yours!

 Day 8: Mount Aso

-Today is all about chasing views!
-Hop in your private transfer this morning and head to Mt Aso, stopping at Ogi Rice Terrace along the way.
-Soak up the scenic landscape of Ogi between Mt Aso and the Kuju Mountains Range.
-When you’ve snapped some photos, head on to the Daikanbo Observatory for some excellent views of the five central peaks of the mountain.
-This viewpoint is also known as the Nehan-zo, or Nirvana Buddha, referencing the image of Buddha in repose.
-Stop for lunch, then get ready for a hike either on the moon-like Sunesenri trail to Nakadake Crater – the largest among the five craters of the mountain or to Kusasenri trail on the grassland, depending on crater's accessibility.
-After your hike, continue your journey to your accommodation for tonight – you’ll be staying in a traditional Japanese inn, right in the caldera formed from ancient volcano eruptions.
+Today’s all about chasing views!
+Hop in your private transfer this morning and head to Mt Aso, stopping at the Ogi Rice Terraces along the way.
+Soak up the scenic landscape of Ogi between Mt Aso and the Kuju Mountain Range.
+When you’ve snapped some photos, head to the Daikanbo natural observatory for some excellent views of the five central peaks of the mountain.
+This viewpoint is also known as the Nehan-zo, or Nirvana Buddha, referencing the image of the reclining Buddha.
+Stop for lunch, then get ready for a hike either on the moon-like Sunasenri trail to Nakadake Crater – the largest among the five craters of the mountain – or to the Kusasenri trail through grassland, depending on the crater's accessibility.
+After your hike, continue to your accommodation for tonight – you’ll be staying in a minshuku (traditional Japanese inn), right in the caldera formed from ancient volcanic eruptions.
 Surrounded by rice fields, you’re in for a peaceful night here.

 Day 9: Nagasaki

-This morning, say goodbye to your scenic guesthouse and hop back on the train to Nagasaki, arriving in the early afternoon.
-Nagasaki was the sole port in Japan to trade with Dutch and Portuguese back in the 16th century, so city has a fascinating mixture of traditional Japanese and western architectural influence.
-Follow your leader on an orientation walk, then head over to Glover Garden – an open air museum where you can see some of the old foreign merchant houses.
-See the Former Glover House, the oldest wooden western style building, and learn about a unique part of history in Nagasaki.
-You then have a free afternoon, so maybe ask your leader where to grab dinner.
+This morning, say goodbye to your scenic guesthouse and hop on a train to Nagasaki, arriving in the early afternoon.
+In the 16th century, Nagasaki was the sole port in Japan for trade with the Netherlands and Portugal, so the city has a fascinating mixture of traditional Japanese and Western architectural influences.
+Follow your leader on an orientation walk, then head over to Glover Garden – an open-air museum where you can see old foreign merchant houses.
+See the Former Glover House, the city’s oldest wooden Western-style building, and learn about a different side of Nagasaki’s history.
+You then have a free afternoon – maybe ask your leader for the best spots to grab dinner!

 Day 10: Nagasaki

-Wake up in Nagasaki this morning – the coastal city set on a natural harbour has surrounding hills with many viewpoints over the scenic hub.
-Visit the Peace Park and Atomic Bomb Museum for a sobering reminder of what happened on that dreadful day – the 9th of August 1945.
-If you wish to reflect and explore further, there are some other interesting museums nearby worth visiting.
-You will have a day pass for the trams in the city, so take the time to explore Nagasaki in your free afternoon.
-Consider heading over to Dejima – this artificial island was once a Dutch trading post in the 17th to the 19th centuries (and the sole foreign presence in the whole country at one point).
-The 26 Martyrs Memorial, Oura Catholic Church, and Dutch Slopes also give you a glimpse into the life of the early Christians and European traders in Japan.
-The Hidden Christian Sites in the Nagasaki Region are also on the UNESCO World Heritage List.
+Wake up in Nagasaki this morning.
+Today, you’ll visit the Peace Park and Atomic Bomb Museum for a sobering reminder of what happened on that dreadful day – the 9th of August 1945.
+You'll also attend a talk given by an A-bomb survivor – no doubt a powerful experience.
+If you wish to reflect and explore further, there are more museums nearby worth visiting.
+You’ll have a day pass for the city trams, so take advantage of this and explore Nagasaki in your free afternoon.
+Consider heading over to Dejima – this artificial island was once a Dutch trading post in the 17th to 19th centuries.
+The Twenty-Six Martyrs Monument, Oura Church and Dutch Slope also give you a glimpse into the life of the early Christians and European traders in Japan – these sites make up part of the UNESCO World Heritage-listed Hidden Christian Sites.
 This evening, maybe slurp up some champon noodles (ramen, Nagasaki-style)!

 Day 11: Osaka